 The Orange County Republican rout is similar to the Republican difficulties in the rest of the country.
-Orange County is heavily suburban and has a declining population of whites, which make up only 42 percent of the population per.
-Hispanics comprise 34 percent of county residents while 19 percent are Asian. show that nationally less than 30 percent of those minority groups voted Republican.
+Orange County is heavily suburban and has a declining population of whites, which make up only 42 percent of the population per California Demographics.
+Hispanics comprise 34 percent of county residents while 19 percent are Asian.
+Exit polls show that nationally less than 30 percent of those minority groups voted Republican.

 Democrats also flipped two other California congressional districts in California.
 The 10th district in Turlock, north of San Francisco, and the 25th district in Palmdale, on the north side of LA, both voted out Republican incumbents.